Raptor mini in GitHub Copilot: When to use it for multi-file refactors

 Maintained Flow State

-The model’s low latency and high speed help you stay in the flow (73% of Copilot users report this) and preserve mental effort during repetitive tasks.
-When refactoring tasks are faster, you spend less time evaluating low-level changes.
+The model’s low latency and high speed help you stay in the flow (73% of Copilot users report this) and spend less time on repetitive edits.

 Contextual Compliance